 - Don't use white wine to treat a red wine stain: yep, that one's a myth.

-- Don't use water on carpet stains: Grabbing a wet cloth might seem like an obvious choice, but it can actually do more harm than good.
-Water can cause the stain to spread and seep deeper into the carpet pile.
+- Don't use hot or cold water on carpet stains: Grabbing a wet cloth might seem like an obvious choice, but it can actually do more harm than good.
+Hot water especially can cause the stain to spread and seep deeper into the carpet pile.